-I was awakened to my need for a Savior by (people, circumstances, books, etc.): I realized that God is: I realized that I was separated from God because:
+I was awakened to my need for a Savior by (people, circumstances, books, etc.):

+I realized that God is:

+I realized that I was separated from God because:

-I came to understand that Christ: I responded to the good news of Christ's death and resurrection by: Using follow THREE: PUTTING IT ALL TOGETHER the five elements of the Gospel and the previous questions just answered, use the ving space to share your story and the gospel.
-The goal is to be able to clearly articulate ospel and your story within 60 seconds.
+I came to understand that Christ:

+I responded to the good news of Christ's death and resurrection by:

+PART THREE: PUTTING IT ALL TOGETHER

+Using the five elements of the Gospel and the previous questions just answered, use the following space to share your story and the gospel.
+The goal is to be able to clearly articulate the Gospel and your story within 60 seconds.